FlamingShali/React-levels-quiz/README.md

 - Displays questions and answers about React
 - Checking if answer is either correct or wrong
 - Counting and displaying your points if answer is correct
 - Few difficulty levels

 ## Technologies Used

 - React
 - Tailwind CSS (for styling)
 - tailwindcss animated - animation plugin

 ## React hooks

 - useState
 - useRef
 - useEffect
+- useCallback
 - useContext,CreateContext

 ## Installation